swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 events that should cancel the selection process and hide the selection menu. `menu` is the abstract menu UI component.

-We split query into the throttled queries and the original raw input.
+We split `query` into the highlighted events and the raw events.
+We'll forward `raw` to the selection process when we create it.

 ```
 (defn autocompleter* [{:keys [focus query select cancel menu] :as opts}]